Special Needs Patients: Preparing a Dental Hygiene Appointment

 Next articleAthletes and Dental Caries: The Power of Acid on Tooth Decay

-Carrie McHill, EPDH, is a hygienist who lives and works in the beautiful Willamette Valley in Oregon.
-She graduated from Oregon Tech in 2016 with a Bachelor of Science in dental hygiene, expanded practice, and restorative functions.
-Her main goal as a hygienist is to promote full-body health by bridging the gap between the dental office and other health professionals, encouraging an overall wellness approach to dental care.
-Education, research of new and exciting dental avenues, and oral health relating to overall systemic health are huge passions of hers that she strives to share with everyone.
-When she’s not practicing hygiene, she loves to explore the gorgeous scenery Oregon has to offer, travel around the world, and play music with her husband.
+Carrie McHill, MPH, EPDH, is a hygienist who lives and works in the beautiful Willamette Valley in Oregon.
+She graduated from Oregon Tech in 2016 with a Bachelor of Science in Dental Hygiene and holds permits in expanded practice and restorative functions.
+Carrie also has a Master of Public Health and loves to promote the collaboration between dentistry and community health.
+Her main goal as a hygienist is to contribute to bridging the gap between the dental and medical professions.
+She regularly presents oral health education to diabetes classes, maternity classes, and patients receiving care for substance use and addiction.
+Education, research of new and exciting dental avenues, and oral health relating to systemic health are her huge passions that she strives to share with everyone.
+When Carrie's not practicing hygiene, she loves to explore Oregon's gorgeous scenery, travel around the world, and play music with her husband.